CPC Definition - Subclass G10L

 Individual entry or exit registers, access control with identity check using personal physical data | |

-Secret secure communication including means for verifying the identity or authority of a user |
+Secret secure communication including means for verifying the identity or authority of a user | |

 In this place, the following terms or expressions are used with the meaning indicated:

-Speaker verification, or authentication | refers to verifying that the user claimed identity is real, he is otherwise an impostor.
+speaker verification or authentication | refers to verifying that the user claimed identity is real, he is otherwise an impostor.
 Speaker recognition, or identification, aims at determining who the user is among a closed (finite number) set of users.
 He is otherwise unknown. |

-An impostor | is someone actively trying to counterfeit someone else's identity. |
+impostor | someone actively trying to counterfeit someone else's identity. |

 In patent documents, the following abbreviations are often used: